Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

-Hi and welcome to my latest hub on Excel.
-In today’s hub, I will look at how to use the MATCH function to compare lists with an example to illustrate how to use it.
-The MATCH function takes an item and compares it to a list and tells you the items relative position in that list.
+In this article, I will look at how to use the MATCH function to compare lists with an example to illustrate how to use it.
+The MATCH function takes an item and compares it to a list and tells you the item's relative position in that list.

 The example I will use is a football (soccer) league table.
 The results will ultimately allow me to show whether teams in the league are going up or down over time.

-I have another hub that illustrates how to use the MATCH function, this time to create Top Ten lists.
-I use the MIN, MAX, SMALL and LARGE functions alongside MATCH and INDEX to create the lists.
-My hub can be found here.
+I have another article that illustrates how to use the MATCH function, this time to create top ten lists.
+I use the MIN, MAX, SMALL, and LARGE functions alongside MATCH and INDEX to create the lists.
+My article can be found here.

-Further information on using nested IF statements as well as using the logical functions AND OR and NOT with IF, as well as using IFERROR to suppress expected errors can be found in my hub here.
+Further information on using nested IF statements and using the logical functions AND OR and NOT with IF, as well as using IFERROR to suppress expected errors, can be found in my article here.